patrickfav/uber-apk-signer/README.md

 ### Requirements

 * JDK 8
-* Currently on Linux/Mac: zipalign must be set in `PATH`
+* Currently on Linux 32bit/Mac: zipalign must be set in `PATH`

 ## Download